quickwit-oss/quickwit/docs/log-management/index.md

           - otlp
 ```

 Find more configuration details on the [OpenTelemetry documentation](https://opentelemetry.io/docs/collector/configuration/).
-You can also follow our [tutorial to send Kubernetes logs](deploy-quickwit-otel-with-helm.md) to Quickwit.
+You can also check out our [tutorial to send Kubernetes logs](deploy-quickwit-otel-with-helm.md) to Quickwit.

 ### HTTP-based agents